TomasAranda21/Login-and-register-with-firebase/readme.md

 # Login and Register Using Firebase

 ## 🚀 About this proyect
 I created this project to learn Firebase and improve my React skills.

-you can login and register with your email or google account to access a simple home (no content), where for now you can only log out.
+log in and register with your email or google account to access a simple home page (without content), where for now you can only log out.
+Also if you forgot your password you can also recover it.
 #### Project WebSite: https://login-register-firebase.netlify.app

 ## Usage